aws-samples/audio-to-notes-demo-ai/README.md

 aws cloudformation delete-stack --stack-name audio-notes-ecs
 ```

-- Delete bucket that we used to store our lambda code.
+- Delete the S3 bucket that we used to store the lambda codes.

 ```shell
 aws s3 rb s3://<MY_BUCKET_NAME> --force